serverless/serverless/docs/providers/fn/events/scheduler.md

       - schedule: "* * * * *"
 ```

-When deploying this `serverless.yml` file, Kubeless will create a Kubernetes cron job that will trigger the function `printClock` every minute.
+When deploying this `serverless.yml` file, Fn will create a Kubernetes cron job that will trigger the function `printClock` every minute.